Appers-lab/appers-lab-com/guides/quickstart-git.md

 git push
 ```

 Then using browser login to your bitbucket account, go to this repository section and create a "pull request".
-When you create a pull requet, I (and others) can see what changes you made in your branch and give you feedback.
+When you create a pull request, I (and others) can see what changes you made in your branch and give you feedback.
 You may need to make additional changes and push again (using the commands above).
-When we approve your changes then we will "merge" your changes into the main branch, and basically your code will be incuded in the main version of the program.
+When we approve your changes then we will "merge" your changes into the main branch, and basically your code will be included in the main version of the program.

 ### Pull changes - conflict resolution